-\begin{proof}[Proof of Proposition~\ref{prop:Connection}] We will start by proving (i).
-Since $K$ is compact, $\mathfrak{k}$ has a $K$-invariant complement $\mathfrak{p}$ in $\mathfrak{g}$, and by defining $\mathfrak{p}^1$ as in Lemma~\ref{lemma:Action}, we have a desired partial connection.
+\begin{proof}[Proof of Proposition~\ref{prop:Connection}] Since $K$ is compact, its Lie algebra $\mathfrak{k}$ has a $K$-invariant complement $\mathfrak{p}$ in $\mathfrak{g}$, and by defining $\mathfrak{p}^1$ as in Lemma~\ref{lemma:Action}, we have a desired partial connection.
 This proves existence.

 Next, we prove uniqueness.
-Let $\mathfrak{p}^1$ and $\mathfrak{q}^1$ be two $K$-invariant subspaces, transverse to $\mathfrak{k}$ and satisfying $\pi_* \mathfrak{p}^1 = \pi_* \mathfrak{p}^1 = D_{x_0}$.
+Let $\mathfrak{p}^1$ and $\mathfrak{q}^1$ be two $K$-invariant subspaces, transverse to $\mathfrak{k}$ and satisfying $\pi_* \mathfrak{p}^1 = \pi_* \mathfrak{q}^1 = D_{x_0}$.
 For any $v \in D_{x_0}$, write $A_v$ and $\hat A_v$ for the respective elements in $\mathfrak{p}^1$ and $\mathfrak{q}^1$ that project to $v$.
 Consider the map